mmontgomerytecsup/opensource_ia_model/README.md

-# Customise model with Deepseek
+# Custom model with Deepseek

 ### There are two way to create a custom model with Deepseek